Nutrition Education Staff

 Carolyn holds a BA in English with Creative Writing emphasis from Presbyterian College, a BS in Nutrition and Exercise Physiology from Washington State University, and a MS in Coordinated Program of Dietetics, Nutrition, and Exercise Physiology from Washington State University.
 She is a Registered Dietitian and an American College of Sports Medicine Certified Exercise Physiologist.

-Emily Menshew - Mobile Market Nutrition Educator, Washington Service Corps
+Emily Menshew - Nutrition Education Associate

 Emily holds a B.S. in Biology and a minor in Political Science from Gonzaga University (‘22).